Lesjaverk

 Lesjaverk is a village in Lesja Municipality in Innlandet county, Norway.
 It lies in the upper Gudbrandsdal valley approximately 35 km northwest of Dombås and about 11 km east of the village of Lesjaskog.
 The village lies along the European route E136 highway and the Raumabanen railway line.
 The E136 highway goes from Ålesund up through the Romsdalen valley and passes through Lesjaverk on the way to its end point at Dombås.
-Located in a high mountain pass at 633 m in elevation, the village is situated between several mountains including the 1883 m tall Svarthøi, the 1868 m tall Storhøi, and the 1702 m tall Merratind which all are part of the Dovrefjell range to the north.
+Located in a high mountain pass at 633 m in elevation, the village is situated between several mountains including the 1883 m tall Svarthøe, the 1868 m tall Storhøi, and the 1702 m tall Merratind which all are part of the Dovrefjell range to the north.
 The 1780 m tall mountain Digervarden lies to the south on the other side of the valley.

 History

 Lesjaverk lies on an important trade route used in prehistoric times.
 The area is first mentioned in the written chronicle of the Heimskringla (The Chronicle of the Kings of Norway) by Snorri Sturluson.
 The account of King Olaf's (A.D.
 1015-1021) conversion of Dale-Gudbrand to Christianity is popularly recognized.
 King Olaf's success was short-lived, for in 1029 the Norwegian nobles, seething with discontent, rallied round the invading Knut the Great, and Olaf had to flee.
 To avoid engaging a fleet of 25 ships, 400 of King Olav's men and 100 loyal peasant farmers from Romsdal built a road up from the Romsdalfjord which passed through the area that became known as Lesjaverk.
 His men fled along this road and across Gudbrandsdal.
 There he was not warmly received since he had killed King Thorer of Gudbrandsdal, so he went on to Hedmark.
 From there he proceeded to Sweden and on to Russia.
 On his return a year later he fell at the Battle of Stiklestad.

 Iron smelting is recorded at Lesjaverk as early as 1614, when King Christian IV of Denmark and Norway authorized the Romsdal Market at Devold on the Rauma river 4 miles upstream of Åndalsnes.
 With this change, Molde assumed the role as principal market town for Romsdal formerly held by Veøy.
 This change was made to provide the ironworkers at Lesjaverk with a convenient outlet for their products as well as providing them a market to purchases goods and food supplies such as stockfish and grain.